BhaveetKumar/nail-it/DSA-Golang/SlidingWindow/MaximumSumSubarrayOfSizeK.md

 # Maximum Sum Subarray of Size K

 ### Problem
-Given an array of positive numbers and a positive number 'k', find the maximum sum of any contiguous subarray of size k.
+Given an array of positive numbers and a positive number `k`, find the maximum sum of any contiguous subarray of size `k`.

 **Example:**
 ```